Article by WALLACE IMMEN, Photos by LOUIE PALU

 - Practise positive self talk.
 Consciously choose positive language and thinking — over negative — to influence your own passion for your work, and to inspire the passion of others.

-- Keep your sense of humour, which is as good for your physical health as it is for your spirit.
-Starting a humour cycle in the office can boost the spirits of others as well.
+- Keep your sense of humor, which is as good for your physical health as it is for your spirit.
+Starting a humor cycle in the office can boost the spirits of others as well.

 - Cut yourself some slack.
 Make a written list of the things that you really love about your work and review it when you fall into a funk.

 - Rev up your energy.
 Take care of your physical and emotional energy by eating right, getting enough sleep and exercising.